THOMAS HARRISON 1883–1963

-Married 21st June 1908 to Eliza Brewster from Radcliffe.
+Married 21st June 1908 to Eliza Brewster from Radcliffe at St Mary’s Church, Radcliffe on Trent.

-Working as a carter on a farm, Edingley, Notts.
+Age 17 working as a carter on a farm of George Foster, Edingley, Notts.

 Service Number: 83965